-The term “royal family” refers to the immediate family of a king of queen that leads a nation in a monarchy form of government.
+The term "royal family" refers to a king or queen's immediate family that leads a nation in a monarchy form of government.
 Sometimes, this term may also be used to describe immediate and extended family.
 Monarchy countries have royal families.

 Of the 26 monarchies around the world, 12 are in Europe.
 Therefore, there are currently 12 royal families in Europe.
-Two of the monarchies are elective and 10 are hereditary.
-Most monarchies in Europe are constitutional monarchies, meaning that the monarchs must exercise their power within the limits prescribed in an established legal framework.
-Liechtenstein and Monaco are semi-constitutional and Vatican City is a theocratic absolute elective monarchy.
+Two of the monarchies are elective, and ten are hereditary.
+Most monarchies in Europe are constitutional monarchies, meaning that the monarchs must exercise their power within limits prescribed in an established legal framework.
+Liechtenstein and Monaco are semi-constitutional, and Vatican City is a theocratic absolute elective monarchy.

 The current monarchs in Europe are: